Skip to content

 Using GCP

-In this document, we will describe how to deploy Polygon nodes into a Virtual Machine instance on the Google Cloud Platform (GCP).
+This document describes how to deploy Polygon PoS nodes in a virtual machine (VM) instance on the Google Cloud Platform (GCP).

 It is recommended to use any modern Debian or Linux Ubuntu OS with long-term support, i.e. Debian 11, Ubuntu 20.04.
 We’ll focus on Ubuntu 20.04 in this guide.